 - First Global Recycling Day organised in March 2018

-- In June 2018 three gender mainstreaming missions were carried out, report on Gender and Waste Assessment in Bhutan, Nepal and Mongolia is finalized and will be launched in April 2019, Gender and waste awareness workshops will be held in the three countries at the end of April, Preliminary findings of the report were presented by the Waste and Climate Change Project at the World ISWA Congress (ISWA is International Solid Waste Association) in Kuala Lumpur in Oct 2018
+- In June 2018 three gender mainstreaming missions were carried out, report on Gender and Waste Assessment in Bhutan, Nepal and Mongolia is finalized, Gender and waste awareness workshops will be held in the three countries at the end of April, the report was launched at the World ISWA Congress (ISWA is International Solid Waste Association) in Bilbao in Oct 2019

 - Nationwide education and outreach activity in all twenty dstricts of Bhutan and the major cities were carried out on 05.06.2018